arthi421/ANALYSIS/README.md

-The aim of this data analytics project is to perform customer segmentation analysis for an e- commerce company.
+The aim of this project is to perform customer segmentation analysis for an e- commerce company.
 By analyzing customer behavior and purchase patterns, the goal is to group customers into distinct segments.
 This segmentation can inform targeted marketing strategies, improve customer satisfaction, and enhance overall business strategies.